stephen-amori/apmx/README.md

     + YYYY:mm:dd HH:MM
     + YYYY:mm:dd (this format is not accepted for ex, pc, or pd events)
 * All covariates are automatically renamed based on type and categorical covariates are automatically mapped to a numeric type in the following manner:
     + All character-type covariates are considered categorical.
-The numeric covariate column name begins with an "N" (subject-level) or "T" (time-varying) and the character label ends with a "C".
+The given covariate will be mapped to a numeric value and the column name will start with a prefix "N" (subject-level) or "T" (time-varying).
+The character description is retained and the column name will end with the suffix "C".
+For example, an input subject-level covariate "SEX" will mapped to "NSEX" (numeric) and "NSEXC" (character).
     + All numeric-type covariates are considered continuous.
-The covariate column name begins with "B" (baseline) or "T" (time-varying).
-There are no character columns associated with continuous covariates.
+The covariate column name will start with a prefix "B" (baseline) or "T" (time-varying).
+    + All numeric-type covariates must also have an associated character column for units.
+For example, an input dataframe with covariate "AGE" must have an accompanying column "AGEU".
 * The study label `STUDY` must be provided in either the `ex` domain or `sl.cov` domain.
 * Missing date/times can be handled three different ways with the `impute` parameter.
     + `impute` can be left empty, which will not impute times for any event missing `DTIM`.